Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Results and Discussion

-Along the 30° in-plane rotated \Hfx/\sap $\langle11\bar20\rangle$/$\langle1\bar100\rangle$ direction, the electromechanical coupling of the Sh-mode remains negligible across the entire range, similar to previous reports on \ce{Al_{1-x}Sc_xN} \cite{Feil2021}.
+Along the 30° in-plane rotated \Hfx/\sap $\langle11\bar20\rangle$/$\langle1\bar100\rangle$ directions, the electromechanical coupling of the Sh-mode remains negligible across the entire range, similar to previous reports on \ce{Al_{1-x}Sc_xN} \cite{Feil2021}.
 Therefore, only the R-mode is shown for each composition (dashed lines).
 As $h/\lSAW$ approaches zero, the R-mode propagating along \sap $\langle1\bar100\rangle$ exhibits a higher $\vSAW$ than along \sap $\langle11\bar20\rangle$, reflecting the respective shear-vertical (SV) limits in \sap.
 With increasing $h/\lSAW$, the difference diminishes and the velocities of the two R-modes converge, while the anisotropy at small $h/\lSAW$ further decreases with increasing Hf content.
 In addition, for $x=0.12$, $\vSAW$ decreases sufficiently to satisfy the "slow-on-fast" condition when $h/\lSAW>0.6$, leading to the emergence of the second order SV-L mode, commonly referred to as the Sezawa (S) mode (dotted line).